Chicago family loses grandfather, father to COVID within a week; community raises $40K to help

 Hung Nguyen was the rock of a very close family.
 His father, Phuoc, died from COVID-19 in a hospital a little over a week ago.
 Hung was also hospitalized and on a ventilator at Community First Medical Center on the city's Northwest Side, clinging to life as his family held services for his father.
 Minutes after the service ended, Hung also died.

-"It was very spiritual," his son Trang Nguyen said.
+"It was very spiritual," Trang Nguyen said.
 "My dad was able to give everything he got to his final, last breath."

 RELATED: Mt.
 Prospect family mourns loss of patriarch to COVID-19